-- 7.1 The School of Graduate Research Committee must appoint at least two Supervisors for each candidate. - 7.2 Every higher degree by research candidate is supported by a Principal Supervisor who is a research active, accredited academic staff member of the University and at least one Associate Supervisor with relevant research expertise. - 7.2 Eligibility and Approval
+- 7.1 The School of Graduate Research Committee must appoint at least two Supervisors for each higher degree by research candidate: a Principal Supervisor who is a research active, accredited academic staff member of the University and at least one Associate Supervisor with relevant research expertise. - 7.2 Eligibility and Approval

 - 7.2.1 The School of Graduate Research Committee is responsible for ensuring that supervision arrangements are in place prior to admission of a candidate to a Master of Philosophy or a Doctor of Philosophy at the University. - 7.2.2 The School of Graduate Research Committee is responsible for ensuring that supervision arrangements are in place before a Doctor of Professional Practice candidate can proceed to confirmation of candidature. - 7.2.3 A Supervisor may only be appointed or removed by the School of Graduate Research Committee. - 7.2.4 The School of Graduate Research Committee must ensure that, prior to appointment, a proposed Supervisor: - a) meets the requirements of the of the award for which they are proposed as a Supervisor; and - b) has consented to be a Supervisor of the proposed candidate and project; and - c) is prepared to meet the requirements of this Policy. - 7.2.5.
-To be eligible for appointment as a Principal Supervisor or as an Associate Supervisor supervising as the majority Supervisor of the higher degree by research thesis, a person must: - hold a doctoral qualification or, in exceptional circumstances, an equivalent qualification or level of experience to the satisfaction of the School of Graduate Research Committee; and - b) be a research active member of academic staff of the University as defined in the Academic Staff Policy in an area relevant to the candidate's project. - c) consent to meet the requirements of this Policy. - 7.2.6 Principal Supervisors must previously have supervised a higher degree by research candidate to successful completion. - 7.2.6 Associate Supervisors are usually members of academic staff or honorary researchers of the University but may be external to the University.
-An external expert may be appointed as an Associate Supervisor if they have expertise in the candidate's area of research or professional practice. - 7.2.7 Associate Supervisors supervising as the majority Supervisor of the higher degree by research thesis must be research active in an area relevant to the candidate's project. - 7.2.8 Any variation must be approved by the School of Graduate Research Committee. - 7.2.9 Table 3 specifies the training requirements for all Supervisors.
+To be eligible for appointment as a Principal Supervisor or as an Associate Supervisor supervising as the majority Supervisor of the higher degree by research thesis, a person must: - a) hold a doctoral qualification or, in exceptional circumstances, an equivalent qualification or level of experience to the satisfaction of the School of Graduate Research Committee; and - b) be a research active member of academic staff of the University as defined in the Academic Staff Policy, in an area relevant to the candidate's project. - c) consent to meet the requirements of this Policy. - 7.2.6 Principal Supervisors must previously have supervised a higher degree by research candidate to successful completion as either a Principal Supervisor or an Associate Supervisor. - 7.2.7 In exceptional circumstances, the School of Graduate Research Committee may approve a Principal Supervisor who does not meet the requirements of 7.2.6, provided that: - a) they have previously supervised or are currently engaged in supervising a doctoral level candidate who has successfully completed confirmation of candidature, or - b) they have been an examiner of a doctoral level thesis, or - c) they have supervised at least two minor thesis candidates to successful completion. - 7.2.8 If the Principal Supervisor has not previously supervised a higher degree by research candidate to successful completion: - a) at least one other supervisor on the team must previously have supervised a higher degree by research candidate to successful completion, and

+- b) a designated mentor must be appointed for the Principal Supervisor, from either within or outside the supervisory team. - 7.2.9 Associate Supervisors are usually members of academic staff or honorary researchers of the University but may be external to the University.
+An external expert may be appointed as an Associate Supervisor if they have expertise in the candidate's area of research or professional practice. - 7.2.10 Associate Supervisors supervising as the majority Supervisor of the higher degree by research thesis must be research active in an area relevant to the candidate's project. - 7.2.11 Any variation must be approved by the School of Graduate Research Committee. - 7.2.12 Table 3 specifies the training requirements for all Supervisors.